 There are several common types of drug charges.
 You may have a paraphernalia charge if it is alleged that you had any equipment used to prepare, conceal, or produce marijuana.
-In Minnesota, first offense possession of paraphernalia is a petty misdemeanor penalized with up to a $300 fine.
-Sale of paraphernalia is a misdemeanor and carries a maximum $1,000 fine.
-The other common charges of possession, sale, and manufacturing (cultivation) are covered below.
+In Minnesota, the first offense possession of paraphernalia is a petty misdemeanor penalized with up to a $300 fine.
+The sale of paraphernalia is a misdemeanor and carries a maximum $1,000 fine.
+The other common charges of possession, sale and manufacturing (cultivation) are covered below.

 Minnesota Marijuana Crimes & Penalties